Learn how animals prepare for winter with books & activities about hibernation and migration!

 Our kids are always curious about where animals go in the winter.
 Like we explored with our animal habitat project, animals either adapt to their surroundings or need to make a temporary move.

 One day, there are birds, squirrels and so much wildlife at our local park -- and then, whoosh!
 It seems like all the animals quietly disappear.

-Somewhere in the beauty of the autumn leaves and the hussle & bustle of Halloween festivities, many of our furry friends are getting ready to hibernate, migrate or adapt to the colder weather.
+Somewhere in the beauty of the autumn leaves and the hussle & bustle of Halloween festivities, many of our furry friends are getting ready to hibernate, migrate or start to prepare for the colder weather.

 How Do Animals Prepare for Winter?

 Then there are other animals who can't live in the cold weather and also aren't able to live underground.
-Instead, they decide to move to warmer climates for the winter.
+Instead, they migrate -- which means they decide to move (temporarily) to warmer climates for the winter.
 Their journey south can be long and sometimes dangerous.